 The fact that Lance doesn't try very hard to convince Scott otherwise doesn't help him either.
 And the fact that Lance rejects Scott's heartfelt apology (after Scott found out that he had been wrong about Lance) and goes back to the Brotherhood really doesn't help.

 Young Justice fell into this trap a few times.
 Neither Superboy nor his designated mentor Superman come off being particularly sympathetic, albeit for different reasons.
 We're obviously meant to sympathize with Superboy because Superman refuses to spend any time with him because he's creeped out by the fact that someone cloned him without him knowing it, but Superboy is such a rage prone whiner that after awhile it's hard to feel bad for him.
-Superman, meanwhile, is portrayed as a shallow, superficial Dirty Coward and Jerkass for refusing to overcome his personal issues to help the obviously troubled Superboy, and the show does absolutely nothing at all to actually develop a relationship between them outside of a cheap "good job kid" moment at the end of season one and then doing a time skip to avoid doing any actual character development, making their "brotherly" interactions in season 2 look inherently false.
+Superman, meanwhile, is portrayed as a shallow, superficial Dirty Coward and Jerkass for refusing to overcome his personal issues to help the obviously troubled Superboy, and the show does absolutely nothing at all to actually develop a relationship between them outside of a cheap "good job kid" moment at the end of Season 1 and then doing a time skip to avoid doing any actual character development, making their "brotherly" interactions in Season 2 look inherently false.